 Quick Start for Blackboard

 Build your course in Blackboard using a diverse set of tools that will help you deliver robust digital courses.

 1. New to Blackboard

-If you want to start off your summer course with a clean slate or if this is your first Blackboard course:
+If you want to start off your fall course with a clean slate or if this is your first Blackboard course:

 - Watch the Getting Start with Blackboard webinar recording